Matcham89/gcp-compute-vm/README.md

 To avoid incurring charges to your Google Cloud account for the resources used on this page, delete the Google Cloud project with the resources.

-In the Shell, run the following command to delete the Terraform resources:
+The Shell will run the following command to delete the Terraform resources when you disconnect from your VM:

 ```bash
 terraform destroy